 No, nothing to do with the rock band – this one is about different types of electrical current.
 AC is your standard household electricity supply and works fine for small appliances.
 Increasing numbers of home tech items – including EV charging points – now use DC (direct current) for drawing power.
 This allows for much faster charging times than you would get off the normal household ring, as the tech in the charge station and car work together to convert the electric current automatically.
 Make sure you don’t get stuck with an older model of home EV charger, as those without DC power can be painfully slow to charge.

-Sure, you’ll want top notch charging functionality straight out of the box, but what about the added features that will make your life easier and your charging more efficient?
-Newer models of home EV charging point come with their own dedicated apps, so you can access analytics data about your charger and its performance at any time of day or night (should you want to).
+Sure, you’ll want top-notch charging functionality straight out of the box, but what about the added features that will make your life easier and your charging more efficient?
+Newer models of home EV charging points come with their own dedicated apps, so you can access analytics data about your charger and its performance at any time of day or night (should you want to).
 If convenience is key, look out for EV chargers with WiFi functionality, so you can access and control them remotely from your phone.
 Start, pause and end charges; view in-depth usage and performance data; set schedules and routines using smart AI features – all of these are possibilities with the best home EV chargers.

 _EV charging stations are better value and more feature-packed than ever before, but it makes sense to do your research before choosing one.
 Get expert advice and find out how to apply for your government funding grant – get in touch with us today. _